Support with R&D tax incentives

 - We mitigate risks by identifying them early and forecast the benefit generated to plan cashflow accordingly

-- We assist companies in establishing and growing a culture of innovation by helping them identify, promote and reward innovative activities
+- We assist companies in establishing and growing a culture of innovation by helping them identify, promote, and reward innovative activities

-- We advise businesses on how to reinvest and fund R&D
+- We advise businesses on how to reinvest and fund R&D tax incentives and R&D tax credits

 - We collate and present data intelligently to improve its accessibility and usability to inform commercial decisions